itIsKappa/utils/frmtrnm/README.md

 | ----------- | -------------- | :-------------------------------------: |
 | Interpreter | CPython ≥3.9.2 | `frmtrnm` was tested with CPython 3.9.2 |
 | Library     | `gnu_getopt`   | —                                       |

+[^Delimiter]: The character with which the bad characters will be replaced
+[^BadCharacters]: The characters that will be replaced with the delimiter.